 Comparison of forecaster performance - Overall accuracy and daily load demand peak prediction were used as performance metrics.
 Chapter 3 discusses the results of the overall comparison.

-In-depth analysis of performance - Analysis across hours, days, months, and seasons was completed to determine if certain forecasters performed better or worse at different times of day, days of the week, months of the year, or seasons.
+In-depth analysis of performance - Analysis was completed to determine if certain forecasters performed better or worse at different times of day, days of the week, months of the year, or seasons.
 The results of this in-depth analysis are presented in Chapter 4.

 In 2021, Saint John Energy recruited UNB's smart grid team to forecast the day and time of peak loads.
 None of the statistical or machine learning forecasters in use could accurately predict this information.
 This is a primary reason for our interest in researching deep learning techniques.
 This work contributes to the maturation of deep learning techniques' integration into load forecasting.
 Our comparison demonstrates that forecasters trained with deep learning can outperform established benchmark forecasters.
 This work is intended to be reproducible and serves as a model for future research conducted by our smart-grid team and others.